krishicks/krishicks.com/content/post/pipeline-design-with-concourse.md

 Attributes which were important to me in developing this pipeline:

 * I wanted the same exact bits to be used for running tests and building the binary.
-* I wanted the same exact binary to be deployed to both the staging and production environment.
+* I wanted the same exact binary to be deployed to both the staging and production environment. *(N.B.
+The binary is exactly the same in this case because it has no internal versioning)*
 * I wanted to be able to redeploy the binary to staging or production on demand without having to re-run other parts of the pipeline.
 * I wanted it to be as fast as possible.